bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 4. Set range’s [start](https://dom.spec.whatwg.org/#concept-range-start) to [boundary point](https://dom.spec.whatwg.org/#concept-range-bp) (parent, index).
 5. Set range’s [end](https://dom.spec.whatwg.org/#concept-range-end) to [boundary point](https://dom.spec.whatwg.org/#concept-range-bp) (parent, index plus 1).

-[Range/selectNode](https://developer.mozilla.org/en-US/docs/Web/API/Range/selectNode "The Range.selectNode() method sets the Range to contain the Node and its contents.
-The parent Node of the start and end of the Range will be the same as the parent of the referenceNode.")
+[Range/selectNode](https://developer.mozilla.org/en-US/docs/Web/API/Range/selectNode 'The Range.selectNode() method sets the Range to contain the Node and its contents.
+The parent Node of the start and end of the Range will be the same as the parent of the referenceNode.')

 In all current engines.